 Until the late 1930s, most Chinese who died and were buried in the Pacific Northwest and West (as well as many of those who died elsewhere in North America) were dug up again after a number of years and sent back to China.

-(8) How shipping the dead to China was organized
+(15) Shipping the dead to China

 E. After the Bodies Reached China 从香港到故里

 Virtually all Chinese remains that arrived back in China were processed through the Tung Wah Hospital, Hong Kong's leading charitable institution.
-Ideally, remains of each individual would then be passed on to family members for placing in suitable containers, usually jars, and interring in family cemeteries where offerings to the dead would be made regularly, expecially on the Qing-Ming Festival in th spring and the Hungry Ghost Festival in the fall.
+Ideally, remains of each individual would then be passed on to family members for placing in suitable containers, usually jars, and interring in family cemeteries where offerings to the dead would be made regularly, especially on the Qing-Ming Festival in th spring and the Hungry Ghost Festival in the fall.
 Inevitably, however, some remains would not be claimed.
-Those would accumulate at the level either of Tung Wah in Hong Kong or of charitable organizarions in the relevant home district.
-Those organizations would bury such remains in charity cemeteries, sometimes in mass graves with a single monument and sometimes in separate graves with individual grave markers..
+Those would accumulate at the level either of Tung Wah in Hong Kong or of charitable organizations in the relevant home district.
+Those organizations would bury such remains in charity cemeteries, sometimes in mass graves with a single monument and sometimes in separate graves with individual markers..

 Chinese in Northwest America Research Committee (CINARC)